prathamshankwalker/Pojects-and-Work/README.md

 <p>All the personal projects I have done so far are in this Repository</p><br>
 <h2>Web Dev</h2>

-<p>Machine Learning using TensorFlow</p
+<h2>Machine Learning using TensorFlow<h2>
  <li> Insurance Cost Predictor : Regression model Using TensorFlow to predict the cost of insurance for individuals.
-The dataset used is : <a href="https://raw.githubusercontent.com/stedy/Machine-Learning-with-R-datasets/master/insurance.csv"</a>  <li>
+The dataset used is : <a href="https://raw.githubusercontent.com/stedy/Machine-Learning-with-R-datasets/master/insurance.csv"</a>  </li>
  <li>  credit : This is a Creditors website for a business.
 It basically keeps the details of all the creditors(those who buy and pay the money later).
  One can add a new creditor, delete an existing and get the sum of amount he is left to pay.
 All the details of the creditors are stored in the database .<br>